robsweet/AdvancedTradeSkillWindow-vanilla/README.txt

-Advanced Trade Skill Window v0.5.5b for Vanilla a World of Warcraft UI Addon written 2006 by Rene Schneider (Slarti on EU-Blackhand) fixed 2017 by laytya
+Advanced Trade Skill Window v0.5.5b for Classic a World of Warcraft UI Addon written 2006 by Rene Schneider (Slarti on EU-Blackhand) fixed 2017 by laytya